MubarakOke/crediView/README.md

 4. Navigate to your project directory and select the `build` folder.

-The Verifiable Credential Viewer should now be installed as a browser extension.
+CrediView should now be installed as a browser extension.

 ## Development